End of the Railroad

 What happened to the old tracks?
 Rail crews melted them down.
 Working “from East Long Branch to Highland Beach,” members of “railroad labor gangs” tore up the bulky remnants of a town’s more “colorful and carefree days.”
 And burnt them, or most of them, good rails were kept.

 Meanwhile, the station agent in Monmouth Beach was seen cleaning out his desk and subduing a final pot-belly stove fire.
-Then locking up, never to return.
-The story claims that the Jersey Central Line was offering the station to be used as a local community club (nothing ever happened).
+Then he locked up, never to return.
+The story claims that the New Jersey Central Line was offering the station to be used as a local community club (nothing ever happened).

 With some reportorial pathos, Brown offered: “There was a cold, northeast drizzle falling as I walked along the abandoned right-of-way, plowed up with the removal of ties and rails and flanked by Galilee with fishing boats and lobster pots.
 Waving cat tails nearly hide the twisted cables and concrete base that held a track signal at Monmouth Beach.”
 Now that’s a good-bye.

-Built in 1888, the MB station would stand for another decade until 1955 — today’s Little Silver station is a close match (that station was designed by renowned architect Henry Hobson Richardson).
+Built in 1888, the station would stand in Monmouth Beach until 1955 — today’s Little Silver station is a close match (that station was designed by renowned architect Henry Hobson Richardson).

 * * * * *